carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 Here we see that a container has been started from the `lolcow_latest.sif` image and the `echo` command has been run within the container, passing the input `Hello World!`.
 The command has echoed the provided input to the console and the container has terminated.

-Note that the use of `singularity exec` has overriden any run script set within the image metadata and the command that we specified as an argument to `singularity exec` has been run instead.
+Note that the use of `apptainer exec` has overriden any run script set within the image metadata and the command that we specified as an argument to `apptainer exec` has been run instead.

 > ## Basic exercise: Running a different command within the "lolcow" container
 >